-- Instructions for care of equipment and what to do with the snorkel equipment after use will be given verbally to the participants by the coordinator, including the use of de-fog or equivalent product (no spitting in masks).
-This instruction will also include information on where to put used masks, snorkels and wetsuits when finished (so that used masks and snorkels do not get mixed up with sanitised ones). - ➤ Assign a dedicated sanitisation monitor and brief this person on their role to ensure adequate sanitization of equipment.
-Increased attention to sanitisation required while Covid 19 remains in our community - > Snorkel briefing will include a reminder for participants not to use our wetsuits as a toilet. - The mask and snorkels must be sanitised after every single use, by soaking in a sanitisation product of hospital grade disinfectant (biodegradable), we recommend Saniwise (for Saniwise the specified usage is 15mls per litre).
+- ✓ EMR equipment remains the property of Mountains to Sea Conservation Trust (unless coordinator purchased themselves) - ✓ Instructions for care of equipment and what to do with the snorkel equipment after use will be given verbally to the participants by the coordinator, including the use of de-fog or equivalent product (no spitting in masks).
+This instruction will also include information on where to put used mask, snorkels and wetsuits when finished (so that used mask and snorkels do not get mixed up with sanitised ones). - ✓ During a COVID alert level 1 and 2 assign a sanitisation monitor and brief this person on their role to ensure adequate sanitization of equipment - ✓ Limit any sharing of equipment during COVID alert level 1 and 2 - Snorkel briefing will include a reminder for participants not to use our wetsuits as a toilet. - ✓ The mask and snorkels must be sanitised after every single use, by soaking in a sanitisation product of hospital grade disinfectant (biodegradable), we recommend Saniwise (for Saniwise the specified usage is 15mls per litre).
 Chlorine based products could also be used.
 Make sure the snorkel and mouth piece is fully submerged.
 Make sure you are diluting Saniwise/Sanimaxx as directed from the information on the Saniwise/Sanimaxx bottle not pouring in without measuring for the Saniwise/Sanimaxx solution to work it needs 60 seconds soak and the correct dilution.
 Rinse the disinfectant off in freshwater and return to the 'clean' bin.
 Whenever possible allow the mask and snorkel to dry completely in the sun (one hour max, do not leave in sun for prolonged period).
-Especially important for mask and snorkels to be completely dry for winter storage
+Especially important for mask and snorkels to be completely dry for winter storage - ✓ If undiluted disinfectant accidently gets in the eye, use optrex eye wash (carried in beach kits) and seek medical attention - ✓ It is recommended that participants suitably cover any exposed wounds with suitable dressing or refrain from snorkel diving. - ✓ Refuse participation for any person with symptoms of COVID-19, awaiting a result from a COVID-19 test, suspected/probable/confirmed to have COVID-19, or if subject to an individual notice issued under section 70(1)(f) of the Health Act. - After each day in the field, all equipment, including wetsuits, are to be cleaned using hospital grade disinfectant and rinsed in freshwater.

-- ➤ If undiluted disinfectant accidently gets in the eye, flush with fresh water - ➤ It is recommended that participants suitably cover any exposed wounds with suitable dressing or refrain from snorkel diving. - ➤ If you suspect that someone urinated or had an accident in the wetsuit, leave the suit to soak for 10 or more minutes (in a separate bin) and then rinse several times in freshwater and leave to dry. - > Wetsuits should dry on a line in a secure site, once dry; they must be stored in a lockable area, they should be placed on hangers during long breaks in use. - > Fins should be rinsed in freshwater before storing for long periods and should not be left in the sun when not in use. - ➤ Disposal of Saniwise discard it to the sewer where possible, and if not to dispose of it in a non-ecologically sensitive area at least 50m away from water sources (e.g. in scrub or kikuyu 50m inshore from the snorkelling site and away from rivers, so it can seep through slowly and get broken down before it has a chance of coming close to entering any water)
+- ✓ If you suspect that someone urinated or had an accident in the wetsuit, leave the suit to soak for 10 or more minutes (in a separate bin) and then rinse several times in freshwater and leave to dry. - ✓ Wetsuits should dry on a line in a secure site, once dry; they must be stored in a lockable area, they should be placed on hangers during long breaks in use. - ✓ Fins should be rinsed in freshwater before storing for long periods and should not be left in the sun when not in use. - ✓ Disposal of saniwise discard it to the sewer where possible, and if not to dispose of it in a non-ecologically sensitive area at least 50m away from water sources (e.g. in scrub or kikuyu 50m inshore from the snorkelling site and away from rivers, so it can seep through slowly and get broken down before it enters any water)